nodeshift/tutorial/cloud-native/README.md

 1. start minikube
    ```
    minikube start --driver=podman --container-runtime=containerd
    ```
-2. Possible additional steps needed
+2. Possible additional steps needed:
-   * delegation also needed on Unbuntu 2022 - https://rootlesscontaine.rs/getting-started/common/cgroup2/
+   * Delegation also needed on Ubuntu 2022 - https://rootlesscontaine.rs/getting-started/common/cgroup2/

 ### Installing Helm v3.7

 Helm is a package manager for Kubernetes.
 By installing a Helm "chart" into your Kubernetes cluster you can quickly run all kinds of different applications.
 You can install Helm by downloading the binary file and adding it to your PATH:

-1. Download the binary file from the section **Installation and Upgrading** for Operating system accordingly.
+1. Download the binary file from the section **Installation and Upgrading** for your operating system.

    - https://github.com/helm/helm/releases/tag/v3.7.2